agnescameron/teaching-site/_posts/2020-03-23-your-friend-the-shell.md

 categories: [node, bash]
 tags: [backend]
 description: This week we're going to get really into programming for the command line!
 A chance to get up close and personal with your filesystem!
 Abandon the need for UI!
-assignment: write a command line application, using either nodeJS or bash.
+assignment: write a command line tool for yourself, using either NodeJS or bash.
+This tool should address some need you have from your computer which it does not currently address.
+readings: Dwarf Fortress Interview, something on self org intelligence (Jenna Sutela?).
+Is there some cellular net art?
 ---

 ### review: